fermiPy/extpipe/README.rst

  * run-region-analysis : Tests a given source for extension while iteratively adding up to 5 point sources to the inner ROI.
-The output of this step are the extension analysis results and a sequence of up to 5 PS models.
+The outputs of this step are the extension analysis results and a sequence of up to 5 PS models.
  * run-halo-analysis : Using the PS models derived in run-region-analysis test the target source for an extended component that is superimposed on the source.

+After running these you will need to aggregate the analysis results using the extpipe-aggregate script.

 Creating Analysis Directories
 -----------------------------